-- If medical amnesty is determined to be applicable, the student involved would have to attend an alcohol awareness course provided by the Office of Health Education and Promotion.
+- If medical amnesty is determined to be applicable, the student involved would have to attend an alcohol awareness course provided by Health Education and Support Services.

 - Pending completion of the alcohol awareness course, the student will be found not responsible for violation of the Code of Conduct.

 - Medical amnesty may be granted for the student needing medical attention ONCE per student as long as the student is enrolled at UNH.
 A student acting on behalf of another student needing medical attention can apply for medical amnesty without limitation.

 - Students who wish to apply for medical amnesty will have to do so within TWO business days after meeting with the complainant.
 The student must have proof that professional help was requested.

 - Prior alcohol violations could reduce a student's likelihood of being granted medical amnesty.

 - Parents or legal guardians of the student applying for medical amnesty will be notified of the student’s arrest by the police as per normal process.
 Parents or legal guardians will be notified of the student’s conduct violation(s) through Community Standards as per normal process allowed under FERPA (Family Educational Rights and Privacy Act).

 - The student applying for medical amnesty will assume the costs associated with the alcohol awareness course.